taotriad/BabySomnia/README.md

 ## [9] Food related videos (mukbang)

 Dreamcatcher eat and/or talk about food quite a lot in their behind the scenes and vlogs.
 If you enjoy seeing idols eating, you'll have plenty of bonus material to watch.
-If you *don't* like seeing idols eat sticking to just music videos might be your best bet--there will be no trigger warnings for food.
+If you *do not* like seeing idols eat sticking to just music videos might be your best bet—there will be no trigger warnings for food.

 [Time to get started](Video_guide.md)